Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Method

 \subsection{Inference-time Predictions}

-Figure~\ref{fig:kpdd-inference} illustrates the inference process of KPDD.
-After fine-tuning, the process for solving a given question involves three main steps: \begin{enumerate} \item \textbf{Core Question Extraction:} First, we use the KPDD-CoT/PoT-core model to extract the core question from the original problem.
-This step isolates the essential part of the problem that needs to be addressed. \item \textbf{Problem-Solving Information Extraction:} Next, the KPDD-CoT/PoT-info model extracts the relevant problem-solving information.
-This model identifies and lists the necessary context and data required to solve the core question. \item \textbf{Solution Generation:} Finally, based on the original question, the core question, and the problem-solving information, the KPDD-CoT/PoT-solve model generates rationales in either CoT or PoT format to solve the original question.
-For KPDD-PoT, this involves generating Python code that can compute the answer. \end{enumerate}

-This structured approach ensures that each model focuses on a specific aspect of the problem-solving process, leading to more accurate and reliable solutions.
+After fine-tuning, the process for solving a question involves two steps.
+Firstly, we use the KPDD-CoT/PoT-Key SLM to extract the core question and the relevant problem-solving information from the original question.
+This SLM identifies and outlines the key points necessary for KPDD-CoT/PoT-Solve, enhancing the understanding of the original question.
+Then, based on the original question, the key points, the KPDD-CoT/PoT-Solve SLM generates rationales in either CoT or PoT format to solve the original question.
+For KPDD-PoT, this requires an additional Python interpreter to execute the generated Python program and obtain the final answer.
+The approach ensures that each SLM focuses on a specific aspect of the problem-solving process, leading to more accurate and reliable solutions.